Directed by: James Marsh || Produced by: Tim Bevan, Eric Fellner, Lisa Bruce, Anthony McCarten

 This is a movie that I probably would’ve never seen had it not been generating a fair bit of Oscar buzz already, and now that I made the effort to see it I almost wish it would get a Best Picture nomination (even though it doesn’t really deserve it) just to justify my trip to the theatre.
 It’s not a bad movie in any way, of course — it has some good performances, a good sense of playful humor thanks to Redmayne, and an appropriate feelgood (if slightly cheesy) ending — it’s just not that, well, special in any way either.
 It is, as Douglas Adams would say, mostly harmless.
 It’s a mostly (or should I say, entirely) harmless romantic drama.
 And not really that exciting of one either.

-However, if you play your cards right after seeing it, you could get laid 😀
+However, if you play your cards right after seeing it, you might just get laid 😀

 SUMMARY & RECOMMENDATION: Director James Marsh doesn’t have a whole lot to work with here in terms of unique character arcs or exciting narrative development, but he makes the movie flow with pleasant, soft-focus cinematography and a warm sense of the steady passage of time.
 Redmayne transforms into the famed theoretical physicist Stephen Hawking with surprising ease.